 It will also help you to build a relationship with the author of the contents.

 2. Verify your website

 Claim your website ownership on Pinterest.
-It is essential to get the statistics of your blog post pins such as how many times they saved by others, number of clicks etc. The owner’s profile picture will also be added to all pins from a verified site.
+It is essential to get the statistics of your blog post pins such as how many times they saved by others, the number of clicks, etc. The owner’s profile picture will also be added to all pins from a verified site.

-Visit settings and choose Claim website tab from the left side.
+Visit settings and choose the Claim website tab from the left side.
 Enter your website name if not added already.
-Click on Claim Website button.
-Select Add HTML tag option and copy the meta tag displayed.
+Click on the Claim Website button.
+Select the Add HTML tag option and copy the meta tag displayed.

 Paste your tab inside <head> section of the index.html file of your website theme.
 If you are a Yoast SEO plugin user, you can avoid theme file editing and visit the plugin settings to insert the tag and verify the site.

 Choose SEO from the left pane of your WordPress dashboard and visit Social tools.
 Click on the Pinterest tab and paste your code in the confirmation box.
 Save changes.

 Go back to Pinterest and click on Submit.
 Pinterest will scan for your meta tags and automatically verify the site within a few moments.